Category: Care Instructions

 —

 Why Lighting Matters Lighting is one of the most important factors in keeping your terrarium healthy.
-Terrariums need indirect, filtered light to support plant growth without overheating or drying out the enclosure.
-Ideal Light for Closed Terrariums How to Tell If It’s Getting Enough Light Artificial Light Options Grow lights can help if your space…
+Terrariums need bright, indirect light to support plant growth without overheating or drying out the enclosure, especially for tropical plants commonly used in closed setups.
+Ideal Lighting for Closed Terrariums How to Tell If It’s Getting Enough Light Artificial…

 —

 Why Watering Is Different in Closed Terrariums Closed terrariums are self-contained ecosystems.
-Once set up correctly, they create their own humidity cycle: water evaporates, condenses on the glass, and returns to the soil.
-This means they rarely need watering — and overwatering is actually more harmful than underwatering.
-How to Tell If It Needs Water…
+Once set up correctly, they create their own humidity cycle, meaning ongoing watering is rarely needed: water evaporates, condenses on the glass, and returns to the soil.
+How to Tell If Your Terrarium Needs Water Check for these visual clues: Light fogging or…

 —